|

-Puppeteer Dusan Petran demonstrating his puppets' abilities, Ethnic festival, 2001; Eastern European Festival; Deerfield, Massachusetts; Photography by Kate Kruckemeyer
+Puppeteer Dusan Petran demonstrating his puppets' abilities, Ethnic festival, 2001 Eastern European Festival Deerfield, Massachusetts Photography by Kate Kruckemeyer

 The Eastern European Festival in Deerfield follows the format of the traditional Polish Festival "Dozynki", named for the wreath or crown of wheat and flowers which symbolizes the harvest.
 Indeed this festival started as a celebration of visiting and feasting in between Christmas and Lent.
 In October 2009 the festival will realize its 17th year celebrating the art, food, music, and culture of Poles, Balkans, Russians, Ukrainians, and others.